bartelsjoshuac/SAPG/CodeAnalysis.md

 **Code Review Tool Selection**

-We ran the code through the GitHub code scanning which found [14 vulnerabilities](https://github.com/bartelsjoshuac/openldap/security/code-scanning), all Critical or High.
+We ran the code through the GitHub code scanning which found [14 vulnerabilities](https://github.com/bartelsjoshuac/openldap/security/code-scanning), all critical or high.
 Given the small number the fact that 9 of the 14 fall into the category of "Multiplication result converted to larger type".
-This really just gives us 5 to look at, albeit 9 of them are in different places to examine they are all in the same mdb.c library file, which is the SleepyCat (Berkley DB back end)
+This really just gives us 5 to look at, albeit 9 of them are in different places to examine they are all in the same mdb.c library file, which is the SleepyCat (Berkley DB back end).

-We then selected Sonarcloud as another automated code scanning tool
+We then selected SonarCloud as another automated code scanning tool to validate the findings of our first pass.
+We wanted to use another automated scanning tool to validate our findings from GitHub CodeQL Workflow.
+To achieve this, we utilized SonarCloud.
+SonarCloud is a commercial tool with a powerful set of language-specific analyzers that use thousands of rules to track down hard-to-find issues.
+As proud supporters of the open source community, SonarCloud allows free usage if this tool for open source projects.
+This tool yielded vulnerability findings as our initial tool, thus verifying our initial results.

 Document your code review strategy along with responses to the following questions: